vdmitriyev/pylatexmerger/README.md

 ### Example

 Check [sample-paper](sample-paper) folder for the example publication that is using LaTeX template [LNBIP](http://www.springer.com/computer/lncs?SGWID=0-164-6-793326-0) (Lecture Notes in Business Information Processing) from Springer.
-Try to copy 'pylatexmerger.py' script there and run it.
-However, before running python script, you will need to create 'configs.py' at the same directory:
+Before running python script, you will need to create 'configs.py' at the same directory and specify path to your publication:

 ```
 # -*- coding: utf-8 -*-